SarahAlqurashi/COVID19-Misinformation-dataset-/README.md

 # COVID19-Misinformation-Dataset
 COVID-19 misinformation dataset is part of a  project that identifies and discovers real-time misinformation on social media using machine learning approaches applied to Twitter datasets.
 # Dataset Overview
 COVID-19 misinformation repository contains the dataset of already annotated tweets ids over a span from March 2020 to April  2020.
 In total, the COVID19  misinformation dataset consists of 8,786 Arabic tweets.
-The annotated misinformation dataset covers significant, misleading, and inaccurate content that was widely shared among Arab Twitter users during the early months of COVID-19  ( March and April) The number of tweets containing misinformation in April (709 tweets) was higher than its counterpart in March (662 tweets).
-The table below shows general statistics about the dataset.
+The annotated misinformation dataset covers significant, misleading, and inaccurate content that was widely shared among Arab Twitter users during the early months of COVID-19  ( March and April).
+The number of tweets containing misinformation in April is  709 tweets and 662 tweets in March.  shows general statistics about the dataset

 | Misinformation | Not Misinformation | Total         |
 | :---:          |     :---:          |      :---:    |